cabal-club/cable/handshake.md

 Incoming Cable Wire Protocol messages will also be length-prefixed, and the message bodies will be encrypted as *ciphertext*s, and must be run through Noise for decryption.
-There are additional steps to handle message fragmentation and end of stream markers, described in the next subsection.
+There are additional steps to handle message fragmentation and the end of the stream, described in the next subsection.

 The Noise function `Split()`, run at the end of the Noise Handshake, returns a pair of `CipherState` objects `(c1, c2)` to be used as follows: